Lupus590-MC/Players-Need-Not-Apply/gameplay notes.md

   * command blocks (and thus command computers) can't stop the server
 * maybe another for requesting chunk loading?
 * players by default can break/reprogram another player's turtle, this doesn't sound fair/fun for the player who loses said turtle
+* Ask players where they want to spawn?
+* kubejs to stop turtles from diggine each other?
+  * can kube js tell turtle owners apart?
+    * can I set owners with command computers? yes
+* put command computers outside of the world border
+	* use a world border